jsoto3000/js-Dicee-Challenge-master/README.md

 <a name="about"></a>
 ## About
-In this code along I refactored the provided starter files using HTML, CSS, and JavaScript.
+In this code along I updated the provided starter files using HTML, CSS, and JavaScript files to complete the dicee game challenge.
+I deviated from the original instructions to include a reset button.

 <a name="features"></a>
 ## Features